mbr/bresenham-rs/README.md

 bresenham-rs
 ============

 Implements [Bresenham's line drawing algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) in Rust using an iterator over all points in the line.
-Most, if not all overhead should evaporate when inline by the compiler.
+Most, if not all overhead should evaporate when inlined by the compiler.

 Example use: